 While you’re doing research, check out their website if possible!
 It’s not always included in the summary.
 If they include a website, you should always check it out to see if you’d enjoy working for them.

 While checking out their website, you may also see if you can make any connections with them based on their site that you can bring into the application.
 It’s always good practice to view the website of who you’d be working with if you have the opportunity to do so before you apply.

 3. Answer Supplementary Questions First

-Okay, this is the most critical piece of information I will probably ever tell you about submitting a proposal on Upwork.
+Okay, this is the most critical piece of information I will probably ever tell you about writing a winning Upwork proposal.
 Your potential clients don’t read the cover letter first.
 Upwork shows them the answers to the supplementary questions first, then your cover letter.